RemoveMyWaste/RemoveMyWaste-android/README.md

 ## To clone this repo into android studio

-1)
-I'm in android studio :
-    - File > New > Project from Version Control > Git
+- I'm in android studio: File > New > Project from Version Control > Git

-I'm on the splash screen:
-    - Checkout project from Version Control
+- I'm on the splash screen: Checkout project from Version Control
 2) Enter **https://github.com/cs361-group24/androidstudio** into the url field.
 Click OK.

 ## To commit after changing files